aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/30Version/Spreadsheet-Operations/search-and-replace/_index.md

 ## Code Samples

 Below are minimal examples for three popular SDKs.
 Replace `{clientId}`, `{clientSecret}`, and other placeholders with your actual values.
+These samples demonstrate how to perform a **search and replace** operation programmatically.

 ## Error Handling & Edge Cases